EtienneDevictor/Team-1/flashapp_project/docs/model.md

 ## Class Class()

-Table that stores all data relating to class.
-This table has a many to many relationship with User() and a one to many relationship with Notes() and Cardlist()
+Object that stores all data relating to class.
+This object has a many to many relationship with User and a one to many relationship with Notes and Cardlist

 #### Functions

 	returns the title of the Class

 	    Parameters: